OlivierCroisier/seren/README.markdown

 Which classes should be enhanced is determined by a "filter", which is configured in the "seren.properties" configuration file (see below).

-In each selected class, Seren will detect and optimize all non-static, non-transient, non-final fields.
-If you want to serialize a class with final fields, please revert to the standart serialization mechanism.
+In each selected class, Seren will detect and optimize all non-static, non-transient fields (as the standard serialization system does).

 Building Seren